The Event Center at

 What does “Admission by donation” mean?

 When an event cost is listed as “admission by donation” we ask that you make a donation that you are comfortable with in order to attend.
-We want our community to be able to attend events but also undertand that there are times where funds may be tight and you just don’t have more than a few dollars to spare.
+We want our community to be able to attend events but also understand that there are times where funds may be tight and you just don’t have more than a few dollars to spare.
 Our events range in costs to our organization so whatever you are able to contribute goes towards paying for the performance and future events.
 If you have an event that you want to attend but are concerned about cost, please reach out to us.

 Are you Wheelchair accessible?